News and Events

 How often will I meet with my case manager?

-For individuals who currently receive CLASS services, you can expect to see your case manager at least once per month.
-CLASS case managers strive to meet with individuals who receive CLASS services in each area of services received by the individual.
+For individuals who currently receive HCBS services through CLASS, you can expect to see your case manager at least once per month.
+CLASS case managers strive to meet with individuals who receive services in each area of services received by the individual.

-If you are not currently eligible to receive CLASS services because you were placed on the state-wide waiting list, a CLASS case manager will assist you in determining your case management support needs on an individual basis.
+If you are not currently eligible to receive HCBS services because you were placed on the state-wide waiting list, a CLASS case manager coordinator will assist you in determining your case management support needs on an individual basis.

 I am interested in Shared Living services.
 Do I get to select the family with whom I’ll live?

 Yes.
 Individuals seeking Shared Living services must complete an interview process with the potential Shared Living Provider to ensure a successful match between the individual and the family.

 A Person-Centered Support Plan (PCSP) is a plan developed by the individual, their family/guardian, friends, support staff, and others that will establish goals for the future.
 The team gathers assessment information to recommend training areas to improve the skills and knowledge that are necessary to work toward the desired outcomes of the individual’s preferred lifestyle.